-If you plan to replace the Google Nest Doorbell (wired), you’ll need to remove any chime connector that was previously installed too.
-Your Nest Doorbell (battery) doesn’t need it for installation.
+If you plan to replace the Google Nest Doorbell (wired), you'll also need to remove any chime connector that was previously installed.
+Your Nest Doorbell (battery) doesn't need it for installation.

 You prefer not to manually recharge your doorbell

-With battery-powered installation, you’ll need to recharge your doorbell every so often.
+With wire-free installation, you'll need to recharge your doorbell every so often.

-If you prefer not to, you should wire your doorbell to the system wires.
-This keeps it powered, so you won’t need to recharge it.
+If you prefer not to charge so often, you should wire your doorbell to the system wires., which will gradually charge the battery.

 Important: The battery can't be charged at temperatures below 32°F (0°C).
 In cold weather, you may need to bring it inside to a warm place to recharge, even if you've connected your doorbell to the system wires.